-Rudolph serves on the boards of several non-profit institutions.
-He currently chairs the Corporate Directors Forum, a San Diego-based governance non-profit that provides resources, education, and networking opportunities for public company directors, executives, and the professionals who support them.
+Rudolph serves on the boards of several non-profit organizations.
+He is the immediate past Chair and a member of the Executive Committee of the Corporate Directors Forum, a San Diego-based governance non-profit that provides resources, education, and networking opportunities for public company directors, executives, and the professionals who support them.
 He also serves as Board Secretary and member of the Executive Committee for The Alliance for Children’s Rights in Los Angeles.

 With over a decade-long career at Jack in the Box Inc., Rudolph most recently served as Executive Vice President, Chief Legal and Risk Officer, and Corporate Secretary, where he led the company’s risk functions, including Legal, Food Safety, Asset Protection, Risk Management, Internal Audit, Corporate Governance, and Ethics.
 Rudolph helped lead several strategic initiatives at Jack in the Box, including the 2018 sale of the fast-casual Mexican restaurant brand Qdoba to private equity, and the company’s 2019 $1.3 billion securitization transaction.
 He also led the company’s ESG activities, including its animal welfare efforts.

 Before joining Jack in the Box, Rudolph served as Vice President and General Counsel at Ethical Leadership Group, where he supported multinational businesses as an ethics and corporate responsibility consultant.
 He previously provided similar services as a Partner at the Boston-based law firm Foley Hoag LLP.